 - Students with previous attendance at a CCAPP (Canadian Council for Accreditation of Pharmacy Programs) or ACPE (Accreditation Council for Pharmacy Education) accredited program may be considered for exemption in individual courses not listed above on a case-by-case basis, up to a maximum of 9.0 full-credit equivalents.
 Note: Students granted course exemptions must maintain full-time status, i.e., they must remain registered in at least 4.0 full-credit equivalents per academic year.
 Therefore, it may be necessary to forfeit exemption(s) if the exemption(s) would result in a course load of fewer than 4.0 full-credit equivalents.

 i) All requests for course exemption must be submitted in writing by the applicable deadline, unless exemption has been processed automatically by the Faculty upon admission (i.e., unless the course has already been removed from your course enrolment on the University’s student records system).
-For any exemption not processed automatically by the Faculty, a Course Exemption Request form must be submitted for relevant consideration.
+For any exemption not processed automatically by the Faculty, a Course Exemption Request Form must be submitted for relevant consideration.
 Note, however, that there are restrictions on course exemptions as outlined in the section above.
-The completed form and relevant course outlines must be submitted to the Assistant to the Admissions Officer in the PharmD Admissions Office, Room 436, no later than September 28, 2018 for courses beginning in September 2018 or by January 25, 2019 for courses beginning in January 2019.
+The completed form and relevant course outlines must be submitted to the Assistant to the Admissions Officer in the PharmD Admissions Office, Room 426, no later than September 27, 2019 for courses beginning in September 2019 or by January 24, 2020 for courses beginning in January 2020.
 It is recommended that requests be submitted in advance of these deadlines where possible to allow time for decisions to be confirmed as early as possible.